jadebugnos/odin_chess/README.md

 2. You’ll be asked if you want to keep the **same players** (names and colors):
    - Type `y` to use the same players.
    - Type `n` to enter new player names and choose colors again.
-3. A fresh game begins — White always moves first.
+3. A fresh game begins.

 This allows you to quickly start a rematch without retyping player info unless you want to.